Interested in exploring an opportunity to collaborate?

 Jarrod provides administrative leadership and oversight for the Health Resources and Services Administration (HRSA) Health Careers Opportunity Program (HCOP) Academy.
 HCOP’s structured programs of instruction, mentoring, tutoring and other educational experiences are designed to enhance academic achievement, expand skills, and enhance interest and achievement towards a healthcare/biomedical science career to increase the number of healthcare professionals from disadvantaged backgrounds.

 He is committed to helping the institution’s mission by increasing the number of underrepresented minorities in medicine, various health professions, and the scientific workforce.
 Jarrod works to enhance pipeline programs designed to provide educational opportunities in STEAM disciplines, intensify exposure to cutting-edge biomedical and public health research, and prepare for successful application to and matriculation emphasizing careers in the health professions.

-Jarrod earned his Bachelor of Science in Social and Behavioral Science with a concentration in Psychology at the University of Alabama at Birmingham and a Master of Science in Higher Education with a Concentration in College Administration and Leadership at Purdue University.
+He has over 20-years of secondary and higher education program development and training.
+Jarrod earned his Bachelor of Science in Social and Behavioral Science from University of Alabama at Birmingham and a Master of Science in Higher Education.
 He is pursuing the Doctor of Education in Organizational Change at Baylor University in the Department of Curriculum and Instruction.